ellennickles/code-your-way-s25/week7/week7.md

 prepare to share your proposal in class next week:

 - Project Overview
-  - Ideas for a project title
+  - Ideas for a project title?
-  - Provide a clear, concise description of your idea (max 100 words)
+  - Provide a clear description of your idea (max 100 words).
   - What would you like to achieve by the end of this project?
   - Do you believe this project can realistically be completed within 7 weeks Explain why or why not, and describe your backup plan or possible